 With the lack of available research and potentially stigmatized view of THC and animals, ultimately the decision comes to the pet owner.
 Those who choose to supplement their pet with a full spectrum product containing trace amounts of THC should do so cautiously with special attention paid to accurate dosing.

-For those who don't wish to manage the risks, broad-spectrum products like the ones we sell here at Big Sky Botanicals, offer full spectrum products that have been stripped of only the THC.
+For those who don't wish to manage the risks, broad-spectrum products like the ones we sell here at Big Sky Botanicals, offer full-spectrum products that have been stripped of only the THC.
 This preserves the entourage-enabled benefits of whole-plant CBD products, providing a superior alternative to an isolate-based product.

 With an understanding of the types of dog-specific CBD products available and what is in those products, the last piece of the puzzle is determining an appropriate, safe dosage for your pet.

 When starting your dog on a CBD regimen, we recommend starting low and going slow.
 Follow the instructions in the product you'll be using and be conservative.

 Although CBD is generally safe for use in dogs, just as with any medication there are potential side effects.
 Again, these side effects can be compared with the effects observed in humans.